Information flow in parameterized quantum circuits: Simulation and Results

 Simulations were performed on the 4-qubit parity problem using the ansatz shown in Fig.~\ref{fig:vqc_1l_ansatz} with $2,3,$ and $4$ layers.
 Again, optimization is performed using the algorithm presented in Algorithm~\ref{al:stoc_op} and Nesterov momentum with a fixed learning rate of 0.1.
 We selected the Nesterov optimizer for comparison, as using Adam failed to improve the model accuracies.
 The simulation results are shown in Fig.~\ref{fig:vqc_results}.
 We focus on the first 50 training epochs of optimization for all cases and plot the average of 5 instances with random initialization of the gate parameters to collect statistics for comparison.

 As can be seen from the optimization trajectories in Fig.~\ref{fig:vqc_results}, the model is able to learn to successfully perform the classification task.
 We note that the optimization with random paths consistently outperforms the one with the Nesterov momentum method.
 However, we observe that the optimization with the shortest path performs poorly.
-We attribute this to the fact that the model has limited knowledge of the full data to compute the parity at any given step.
-So to test this hypothesis and inform the model of the full input state, we perform numerical simulations with paths to all qubits instead of a single random path.
+We attribute this to the fact that sampling of the shortest path leads to insufficient exploration of the full circuit, and thus to the model having too little knowledge of the full input to compute a global property like the parity at any given step.
+To test this hypothesis and help inform the model of the full input state, we perform numerical simulations with paths to all input qubits instead of a single random path.
 The combined paths in the worst case can correspond to the causal cone of the observable, which has been considered for optimization in previous works.~\cite{benedetti2021hardware} Furthermore we carry out the simulation with the paths alongside the combined paths with a reduced learning rate of 0.05 and plot the results in Fig.~\ref{fig:vqc_results_1}.
 The reason for training with a reduced learning rate is that we observe oscillations in the cost function with the combined paths.

 We note that the trajectories from the optimization with the combined paths outperform the optimization with individual paths consistently.
 This is the expected behavior as the model has access to the full data for the classification as compared to the case with individual paths.
 We further point out that the optimization with the random path on average has a higher convergence rate as compared to the one with the shortest path.
 This can be due to the fact that it can have access to a larger number of parameters as compared to the shortest path.
 While this suggests that one needs larger number of parameters here, we point that we can still find the optimal solution using single paths which only depend on a subset of the parameters.